pranshupatel/ColourBlock/README.md

 #### clear_lines
 This method simply clears the grid's full line (by calling grid.clear_lines()) and updates the player's score to match the score of the grid.

+#### 7 Block classes

+Each block will have its own colour as an attribute.
+If one wants a different colour, they simply need to alter this attribute (Do not change the colour of the block to the grid's colour, or else the functionality of the block will not work as intended).

+#### move_right
+Move the block to the right by 1 node.
+This method assumes the move is possible before the invocation of this method.

+#### move_left
+Move the block to the left by 1 node.
+This method assumes the move is possible before the invocation of this method.

+#### traverse_down_1row
+Move the block down by 1 node.
+This method assumes the move is possible before the invocation of this method

+#### rotate
+Each block will have 4 different snapshots.
+This method check the current snapshot and rotate to the following snapshot from the current snapshot.
+This method do not assume the rotate is valid, and it has to check for the validity of the rotation invocation
 [Return to Table of Contents](#table-of-contents)

 ## <a name="how-to-extend-colour-block"></a>How to Extend Colour Block
+#### rotate
+One aspect to extend or perhaps improve, is the rotation methods.
+Currently with its messy manual algorithm, the codes suffer from lack of readability and performance.
+The method does the switch by changing 3 out of the 4 nodes of the block(1 node is being represented as the center of rotation) to its next snapshot's nodes.
+One possible improvement is having better communication between Visual/Player and the block in control to shorten the rotate algorithm.
+To follow the same pattern with the verification of the move conducted by the player instance, perhaps one could move the validity check of the rotation outside of the block classes

 [Return to Table of Contents](#table-of-contents)